AIComputing101/quantum-computing-101/examples/README.md

 # Quantum Computing 101 - Complete Practical Examples Collection

-🎉 **FULLY IMPLEMENTED CURRICULUM** - All 40 examples across 8 modules are now complete and ready to use!
+🎉 **FULLY IMPLEMENTED CURRICULUM** - All 45 examples across 8 modules are now complete and ready to use!

 This directory contains comprehensive Python examples for hands-on learning with the Quantum Computing 101 curriculum.
-Each module has its corresponding examples folder with 5 ready-to-run scripts, totaling 24,547 lines of production-grade quantum computing code.
+Each module has its corresponding examples folder with production-ready scripts, totaling 24,547+ lines of quantum computing code.

 ## 🚀 Quick Start